microsoft/pxt/common-docs/browsers.md

 ![](/static/configurations/ie-version.png)

-### Edge
+### Microsoft Edge

-Edge automatically updates, so you should always be using the latest version
+Microsoft Edge automatically updates, so you should always be using the latest version

 * Click on the menu icon in the top right (three dots)
 * Scroll to the bottom